SushAN766/Employee-Database-Management-System/README.md

-# Employee Database Management System
+# Employee Data Management Portal

 The **Employee Database Management System** is a Java-based application designed to efficiently manage employee records.
 It supports key operations like adding, updating, deleting, and retrieving employee information.
 The system integrates with a MySQL database for storing data, and the user interface is built using **Swing**.